Art Nouveau: A Revolution in Art at the Turn of the Century

 Art Nouveau furniture

-International Recognition and Regional Characteristics
+International Recognition and Regional Variations

-Regional Variants of Art Nouveau
+Regional Variations of Art Nouveau

 Country Name Characteristics

-Germany Jugendstil Geometrization of natural forms
+Germany Jugendstil Geometric interpretation of natural forms

-Italy Liberty Decorative elegance of lines
+Italy Liberty Decorativeness and elegance of lines

 Scotland Glasgow School Strictness and geometric forms